marin117/Gmail-deleter/README.md

 Getting started
 ---------------

 This script will help you to delete unnecessary emails on gmail.
 It will provide you options to delete all mails, mails from certain category and mails from certain user .
-It also has an option to empty trash or delete spam mails.
+It also has an option to empty trash or delete spam mails or get statistics for size of the mail, or frequency of sent/received mails from/to certain user.

 Prerequisites